celia-chamu/celia-Chamu/README.md

 I'm a first year Computer Science and Engineering at **University of California, Irvine** class of 2025

+However I am looking into changing my major to Software Engineering.

+I'm open to new experiences either working front end or back end!

 # What I'm up to:

 - I'm an incomming intern at ServiceNow Summer 22'